Networking overview

 • Datacenters

-A data center is a group of endpoints and switches operating under the same provisioner, supported by an Agent.
+A data center is a group of endpoints and switches operating under the same provisioner, supported by an Site controller.
 Infrastructures are also tied to a single data center.
 Interconnects across infrastructures or data-centers should be handled via external connections.

 An example setup